Art, Beauty and Life Part III – The Peace-crafting Power of Art

 In its silent beauty, art longs to speak and align a broken humanity back to its conception, to Eden where freedom, justice and beauty flow.
 Art is an act of hope that can and should reconcile man to man and man to God, just like the Prince of Peace came to remake a broken world.

-makers are responsible for not only creating peace through their work but also reproducing peace in others.
+True artists/peacemakers are responsible for not only creating peace through their work but also reproducing peace in others.

-peace-crafting power in art.
+There is peace-crafting power in art.

 “Create we must, and respond to this dark hour.
 The world needs artists who dedicate themselves to communicate the image of Shalom.
 Jesus is Shalom.
 Shalom is not just the absence of war, but wholeness, healing and joy of fullness of humanity.
 We need to collaborate within our communities, to respond individually to give the world our Shalom vision.” – Makoto Fujimura